 - Produce and implement comprehensive management plans for food industry operations.

 - Create business plans for beverage operations.

-Upon completion of the Culinary specialization, graduates are expected to:
+Upon completion of the Culinary specialization (offered at the Providence (day program only) and Charlotte campuses), graduates are expected to:

 - Apply food and beverage preparation and service skills.

-Upon completion of the Beverage specialization, graduates are expected to:
+Upon completion of the Beverage specialization (offered at the Providence and Charlotte campuses), graduates are expected to:

 - Apply knowledge of beverage characteristics and properties within professional beverage operations.

-Upon completion of the Guest Relations specialization, graduates are expected to:
+Upon completion of the Guest Relations specialization (offered at the Providence and Charlotte campuses), graduates are expected to: